nbloomf/linda/readme.txt

 tex-words: split a tex file to one word per line

 utilities:
-get-* tools take a large corpus and look for regular words
+get-* tools take a large english corpus and look for regular words